engage-so/engage-so.github.io/_docs/api/lists.md

 - `id` - A unique internal identifier for the list object
 - `title` - List title.
 64 characters max
-- `description` - An arbitrary string attached to the object, maximum of 255 characters
+- `description` - The list description.
+Subscribers will see this.
+Maximum of 255 characters
 - `subscriber_count` - Number of subscribers in this list.
 Includes pending confirmations.
 - `broadcast_count` - Number of broadcasts that has been sent to this list
 - `double_optin` - True, if to send a confirmation mail to subscribers for approval/permission